imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 https://ik.imagekit.io/demo/default-image.jpg
 ```

 Let's fetch and display it!
-For this, we will use the `ik-image` component.&#x20;
+For this, we will use the `ik-image` component.

 We use the tag `<ik-image>` for rendering images.
 For now, we will do a simple image rendering with `path` field.
 For a full list of options, check [here](https://github.com/imagekit-developer/imagekit-angular#ik-image)